Dedier/HA_connection_Xtend/README.md

 Now we have the Xtend sensordata in HA we need to make sense of it by seperating the values into seperate entities.
 This is where the templates come in.

 Just like with the sensor configuration, I have the template files seperated by Data Source in a templates folder.
-In HA I have this line in my _configuration.yaml_.
+In my _configuration.yaml_ the tempate line look like this:

 ```yml
     template: !include_dir_merge_list templates
 ```

-The templates folder contains a .yaml file (e.g. template_intergas_Xtend.yaml) with lines like this.
+The templates folder contains a .yaml file (e.g. template_intergas_Xtend.yaml) with lines like below.
 For the complete list of entities see [template_intergas_Xtend.yaml](config/templates/template_intergas_Xtend.yaml)

 ```yml
 - sensor: